 - Evaluators confirmed that students in the treatment and control groups were equivalent in terms of demographics, sexual experience, and outcomes of interest at baseline.

 - The evaluation team ran multivariate linear regression models to assess the impact of Re:MIX.
 For each outcome at post-test, models included the baseline value of the outcome and controlled for sexual experience at baseline, age, grade, gender, race/ethnicity, and school.
 The team incorporated cluster-robust standard errors to account for the fact that students were grouped in classrooms.

 Participant attendance and engagement

 - Participants in Re:MIX attended the majority of sessions.
-Ninety-one (91) percent of treatment students participated in at least 8 of the 10 Re:MIX sessions.
+Ninety (90) percent of treatment students participated in at least 8 of the 10 Re:MIX sessions.

 - The evaluation team enrolled a large sample of students and classes into the study.
-Of the 557 students across 50 classes, three-quarters were Latino and many spoke Spanish at home.
+Of the 625 students across 57 classes, 71 percent were Latino and many spoke Spanish at home.

 - The intervention and control groups were equivalent on important characteristics at the beginning of the study.
 Both groups were comparable on age, gender, race/Hispanic ethnicity, grade, parental educational attainment, and sexual behaviors.

 - At the conclusion of the study, more Re:MIX group participants than control group participants remembered receiving information about reproductive health from any source.At the end of the intervention, 93 percent of Re:MIX participants said they had received information about sexual and reproductive health, compared to 71 percent of control group participants.
 This included information about healthy relationships (89 vs. 63 percent, respectively), abstinence from sex (87 vs. 49 percent), methods of birth control (90 vs. 54 percent), and sexually transmitted infections (88 vs. 54 percent).